eformsignen/eformsignen.github.io/help/chapter4.rst

       step.
 You can set the workflow, permission, etc. Make sure to configure the settings before you finish creating a document.

+2. **Document display screen:** Displays the uploaded file.

+3. **Participants:** Select the participants of the document and then drag and drop the components to be filled in by each participant.
+You can add new participants by clicking the **Add new participant**\**.
+There can be up to 30 participants for each document.

-3. **Component list:** There are 14 basic components including text, multiline, signature, check, and radio.
+4. **Component list:** There are 14 basic components including text, multiline, signature, check, and radio.
 There are also two data components which are document ID and document number.
 More components including custom and shape components are planned to be added in the future.

-4. **Properties:** Allows to set the properties of each component after adding components such as Signature, Text, and Check by clicking and locating them to the document display screen.
+5. **Properties:** Allows to set the properties of each component after adding components such as Signature, Text, and Check by clicking and locating them to the document display screen.